sentclose/sentc-docs/docs/guide/e2ee/file.md

 ```

 - This will return the file blob url, so you can use it in the browser, like set the url as an image src or download the file.
-- meta info are from type FileMetaInformation.
+- meta-info is from the type FileMetaInformation.
 Most of the info is not really relevant for your application, just for sentc.

 ````typescript
 interface FileMetaInformation {